econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Considering the selection of moments we have chosen, it is clear that there is an imbalance between the wealth-to-income moments and the portfolio share moments.
 There are more wealth to income moments than portfolio share moments (12 vs 5), and the portfolio share moments lie between 0 and 1, whereas the wealth to income ratios can be much larger.
-To account for this, we set the weights to normalize the wealth to income ratios by the highest ratio in the data, making them all lie between 0 and 1, and adjusr the weights for the portfolio share moments by a factor of 12/5, so that the two sets of moments are about equally weighted in the estimation process.
+To account for this, we set the weights to normalize the wealth to income ratios by the highest ratio in the data, making them all lie between 0 and 1, and adjust the weights for the portfolio share moments by a factor of 12/5, so that the two sets of moments are about equally weighted in the estimation process.
 This ensures that our estimation process puts even weight on the two sets of moments, despite the difference in scale and number of moments.

 Having chosen the moments we are interested in matching and their respective weights, we can now proceed to a discussion of estimating the parameters of our various models.